FrenzyByte/fluidfrenzy/_docs/setup.md

 Fluid Frenzy is easy and quick to set up ready for use with just a few clicks.
 To set up a scene to use Fluid Frenzy follow the steps below:
 <sub>*Note that Fluid Frenzy has two Fluid Simulation methods called **Flux** and **Flow** and the is the users choice which version they wish to use.</sub>

+<a name="setup-simulation-timestep"></a>
+### Simulation Time Step

+The fluid simulation always advances in small, fixed steps of **60 per second** (one step every `0.01667` seconds).
+This keeps the water stable.
+Your game's frame rate can be higher or lower.
+The simulation will skip or repeat steps as needed to stay on that 60 Hz clock.

+By default, the simulation is tied to Unity's **Fixed Timestep** setting (Edit → Project Settings → Time).
+Unity's default is `0.02` (50 updates per second).
+If that value does not match the simulation's 60 Hz rate, the water can look choppy or fall behind real time.

+**Recommended:** Set **Fixed Timestep** to `0.0166667` in Project Settings → Time.
+Use this when your whole project can run physics at 60 Hz.
+It is the simplest setup and keeps the simulation in sync with Unity physics.

+**If you need a different Fixed Timestep** (for example `0.02` because the rest of your game already relies on it): add the scripting define symbol `FLUIDFRENZY_RUN_UPDATE`.
+Go to Edit → Project Settings → Player → Other Settings → Scripting Define Symbols, add `FLUIDFRENZY_RUN_UPDATE`, and apply.
+The fluid simulation will then update on the normal render loop instead of Fixed Update, so it keeps its own 60 Hz clock without changing your physics settings.

 <a name="setup-water-simulation"></a>
 ### Water Simulation